Complaints Policy & Procedure

-Compliments, suggestions and complaints leaflet are available if you would rather raise a concern or make your suggestion that way.
+Compliments, suggestions and complaints leaflets are available if you would rather raise a concern or make your suggestions that way.

-If the suggestion is something that Oakland Court as a company needs to consider you can send it to:
+If the suggestion is something that Oakland Grange as a company needs to consider you can send it to:

 The Registered Manager